Interim Constitution of Azad Jammu and Kashmir (1974)

-The Interim Constitution of Azad Jammu and Kashmir (Act VIII of 1974) provides for an apparently transitory autonomous parliamentary framework of self-governance and power sharing for the region of Azad Jammu and Kashmir, defined by the act as the "territories of the State of Jammu and Kashmir which have been liberated by the people of that State and for the time being under the administration of Government and such other territories as may hereafter come under its administration", however it does not pertain to areas such as Gilgit, Hunza and Baltistan.
+The Interim Constitution of Azad Jammu and Kashmir (Act VIII of 1974) provides for an apparently transitory autonomous parliamentary framework of self-governance and power sharing for the region of Azad Jammu and Kashmir, defined by the act as the "territories of the State of Jammu and Kashmir which have been liberated by the people of that State and for the time being under the administration of Government and such other territories as may hereafter come under its administration", however, it does not pertain to areas such as Gilgit, Hunza and Baltistan.
 The act succeeded and re-enacted the Azad Jammu and Kashmir Government Act, 1970 with modifications.
 It was promulgated under the Prime Minister of Pakistan Zulfiqar Ali Bhutto.
-The constitution has been amended 14 times.
+The constitution has been amended 14 times till date.
 It is based on the 1973 Constitution of Pakistan.

 The parliamentary system introduced a Prime Minister of Azad Kashmir as head of the government responsible for the executive power.
 The Prime Minister of Pakistan was to head the Azad Jammu and Kashmir Council.
 The Council had jurisdiction over most of the legislative functioning, including executive authority over them.
 Following the 13th amendment in 2018, the powers of the Council were transferred to the AJK Assembly and Pakistan government, leaving it with an advisory role.
 The amendment also removed importance given to the usage of the word "Act".

 The Interim Constitution, along with the Karachi Agreement, Simla Agreement and United Nations Commission for India and Pakistan resolutions, form the legal connection between Pakistan and AJK., apart from the practical connection over the decades.

 History

 An ordinance in 1950 "Rules of Business of Azad Kashmir Government 1950" vested powers in a "Supreme" head of state.
-Two years later the rules of business were re-constituted, this time vesting powers in the Joint Secretary of the Ministry of Kashmir Affairs, a ministry of the government of Pakistan.
-In 1958 this was changed to "Chief Advisor".
+Two years later, the rules of business were re-constituted,vesting powers in the Joint Secretary of the Ministry of Kashmir Affairs, a ministry of the government of Pakistan.
+In 1958, this was changed to "Chief Advisor".
 In 1960, inspired by the "basic democracy" system of Pakistan, an act was passed Kashmir Basic Democracies Act, 1960.
 This was amended in 1964, 1967, 1968.